wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-dotnet-run-compute-intensive-task.md

 7. Enter a name for the administrator in the **User Name** field.
 Remember this name and the password that you will enter next, you will use them when you remotely log in to the virtual machine.
 8. Enter a password in the **New password** field, and enter it again in the **Confirm** field.
 9. From the **Location** drop-down list, select the data center location for your virtual machine.
 10. Click **Create virtual machine**.
-You can monitor the status in the **Virtual machines** section of the Azure Management Portal.
+You can monitor the status in the **Virtual machines** section of the Azure Classic Management Portal.
 When its status is displayed as **Active**, you can log in to the virtual machine.

 ## To remotely log in to your virtual machine

-1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Log in to the [Azure Classic Management Portal](https://manage.windowsazure.cn).
 2. Click **Virtual machines**.
 3. Click the name of the virtual machine that you want to log in to.
 4. Click **Connect**.